brave/qa-resources/wikitemplate-cr-upgrade.md

 ### Fingerprint Tests
   - [ ] Visit https://jsfiddle.net/bkf50r8v/13/, ensure 3 blocked items are listed in shields.
 Result window should show `got canvas fingerprint 0`  and  `got webgl fingerprint 00`
   - [ ] Test that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ only when `Block all fingerprinting protection` is on.
-  - [ ] Test that browser is not detected on https://extensions.inrialpes.fr/brave/
+  - [ ] Test that Brave browser isn't detected on https://extensions.inrialpes.fr/brave/

 ## Content tests